Crisp and Co. Banner Image

 Legal fees

-Legal fees will include the cost of retaining a solicitor to advise you on the legal aspects of your divorce, as well as their fees for representing you in negotiations or in court.
+You can achieve a divorce without incurring legal fees.
+If you do decide you need a solicitor to advise you, legal fees will include the cost of retaining a solicitor to advise you on the legal aspects of your divorce, as well as their fees (and potentially Counsel’s fees) for representing you in negotiations or in court.

 Any financial settlement you must pay to your spouse

-financial settlement may require you to give money or other assets to your former spouse or pay ongoing maintenance.
-You can agree this settlement privately, with the assistance of your solicitors, or in court.
+A financial settlement may require you to give money or other assets to your former spouse or pay ongoing maintenance.
+You can agree this settlement privately, by using alternative dispute resolution methods, with the assistance of your solicitors, or in court.

 Any child maintenance you are required to pay